RudraModi360/Agentry/ui/README.md

 ## License

-MIT License - Part of the Scratchy Agent project.
+MIT License - Part of the Agentry Agent project.